General Information on Mental Health Issues

-Common Symptoms
+Common Symptoms of Mental Health Issues

-- A sudden change in behaviour
+- Experiencing a sudden change in behaviour

-- A significant change in feelings
+- Experiencing a significant change in feelings

 - Feeling unhappy, worried, angry, hopeless, or guilty a lot of the time